Shaownak/Real-Time-Color-Detection/README.md

 # Real-Time-Color-Detection
-This program is able to detect colors in real time.
+This program is able to detect colors in real time images.